gombru/gombru.github.io/_posts/2018-05-23-cross_entropy_loss.markdown

 ### Binary Cross-Entropy Loss
 Also called **Sigmoid Cross-Entropy loss**.
 It is a **Sigmoid activation** plus a **Cross-Entropy loss**.
-Unlike **Softmax loss** it is independent for each vector component (class), meaning that the loss computed for every vector component is not affected by other component values.
+Unlike **Softmax loss** it is independent for each vector component (class), meaning that the loss computed for every CNN output vector component is not affected by other component values.
 That’s why it is used for **multi-label classification**, were the insight of an element belonging to a certain class should not influence the decision for another class.
 It’s called **Binary Cross-Entropy Loss** because it sets up a binary classification problem between $$C’ = 2$$ classes for every class in $$C$$, as explained above.
 So when using this Loss, the formulation of **Cross Entroypy Loss** for binary problems is often used:

 <div class="imgcap">